MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-operators.md

 > The graph operators are currently offered in preview mode.
 > The syntax and semantics of the operator might change prior to public availability.

-Kusto graph operators enable operations over graph structures.
+Kusto Query Language (KQL) graph operators enable operations over graph structures.
 The graph is built from tabular data using the `make-graph` operator then queried using graph operators.

 The graph operators are in public preview mode, and currently four operators are available: